JonSnow1807/llm-knowledge-assistant/README.md

 ## 🎯 Project Overview

-Built an **enterprise-grade Retrieval-Augmented Generation (RAG) system** that delivers expert-level responses to technical questions.
+Built an **enterprise-grade Retrieval-Augmented Generation (RAG) system** specializing in **C programming and AWS cloud architecture** that delivers expert-level responses to technical questions.
 Successfully fine-tuned **Llama-3.1-8B** using LoRA and integrated with **FAISS vector search** to create a production-ready knowledge assistant.

 ### 🏆 Key Achievements
 - **🎯 85%+ semantic accuracy** with expert-level response quality